argoproj/argo-workflows/docs/argo-server-sso.md

 > v2.12 and after

 You can optionally add RBAC to SSO.
 This allows you to give different users different access levels.
 Except for `client` auth mode, all users of the Argo Server must ultimately use a service account.
-So we allow you to define rules that map a user (maybe using their OIDC groups) to a service account by annotating the service account.
+So we allow you to define rules that map a user (maybe using their OIDC groups) to a service account in the same namespace as argo server by annotating the service account.

+To allow service accounts to manage resources in other namespaces create a role and role binding in the target namespace.

 RBAC config is installation-level, so any changes will need to be made by the team that installed Argo.
 Many complex rules will be burdensome on that team.